How many times have you opened your email only to find countless spam emails that you have to delete and block?

 By giving away knowledge freely, you are encouraging and building your own audience base that follows you willingly – These are the strongest and most effective captive audiences you can build.

 Giving away your knowledge could be seen as a ‘loss’ when you could be charging for it – but charging for it doesn’t make you ‘exceptional’, it just makes you another business.

-Although having paid content is a very important part of your business, t’s worth giving away some stuff for free at the bottom of your funnel, in order to pursue the larger, greater payoff and reward.
-Shifting from this short-term to long term vision in your marketing is an investment you’ll thank yourself for.
+Although having paid content is a very important part of your business, it’s worth giving away some stuff for free at the bottom of your funnel, in order to pursue the larger, greater payoff and reward.
+Shifting from this short-term to long-term vision in your marketing is an investment you’ll thank yourself for.

-What do you know that could help you audience?
+What do you know that could help your audience?